garychengc/tweeter/README.md

 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. Post a new tweet by clicking "Write a new tweet" or "double-down arrow".
+6. Have fun and enjoy!

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- Body-parser
+- Chance
+- Md5
+- Node-sass